moraesc/instagram-user-scraper/README.md

   The Excel file should have all users names in the first column and all links in the second column.
 Both columns should have a header (wording of the header does not matter)

-  Download a sample file here:
+  Download a sample file here (file is included in repository as well):

   [SampleFile.xlsx](https://github.com/moraesc/instagram-user-scraper/files/10333890/SampleFile.xlsx)